areaDetector/ADCore/docs/ADCore/NDFileHDF5.rst

 -  `N-bit <http://www.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetNbit>`__
    compression is a bit-packing scheme to be used when a detector provide fewer databits than standard 8,16,32 bit words.
-Data width and offset in the word is user configurable
+Data width and offset in the word is user configurable.
+-  `Blosc <http://blosc.org/>`__ compression.
+Blosc is lossless and contains several compressors, including LZ4 with Bitshuffle.
+-  `LZ4 <https://lz4.github.io/lz4/>`__ compression.
+LZ4 is lossless.
+-  `Bitshuffle/LZ4 <https://github.com/kiyo-masui/bitshuffle>`__ compression.
+BSLZ4 is lossless.
+-  `JPEG <https://jpeg.org/>`__ compression.
+JPEG is lossy, with a user-defined quality factor.

 Single Writer Multiple Reader (SWMR)
 ------------------------------------

-From version 1-10 of the HDF5 library, reader applications shall be able to access the file whilst it is being written.
+From version 1-10 of the HDF5 library, reader applications shall be ableFrom version 1-10 of the HDF5 library, reader applications shall be able to access the file whilst it is being written.
 The plugin has been updated to support the additional SWMR feature when writing a file.
 The plugin will know if SWMR mode is supported depending on the version of